WaliiyaRizwan/simple-covid-assistant/README.md

 # simple-covid-assistant
 It is a simple project which works as a virtual assistant for covid.
 It asks for few symptoms and accordingly suggests  whether the person is covid positive or not.

-# Computer Programming project made using struct and class.
+"Computer Programming project made using struct and class."